brainbox15/sneakers-product-page/README.md

 # Sneakers
-  A product landing page where users can purchase varieties of sneakers at a discounted price.
+  A product web page where users can purchase varieties of sneakers at a discounted price.

 > Live demo, click [_here_](https://sneakershub.netlify.app/).